spasoye-json/zt-access-gateway/STARTUP_GUIDE.md

 - Steps: header validation → authentication → trust calculation → policy evaluation → audit logging → metrics → decision enforcement → proxy forwarding.
 - Includes request ID propagation, path validation (no traversal or schema injection), and dedicated error handling to ensure consistent responses and audits.

+### 4.7 Multi-Factor Authentication (MFA)
+- `MfaService` issues one-time challenges whenever policy evaluation returns `CHALLENGE`.
+- For development, a 6-digit code is logged to the gateway console to simulate SMS/Email delivery.
+- `MfaController` exposes `POST /mfa/verify`, which requires the authenticated user to submit `{ challengeId, code }`.
+On success it returns a short-lived `mfaToken`.
+- Future requests may include the `X-MFA-Token` header; if valid for the user/session, the gateway upgrades the policy decision from CHALLENGE to ALLOW and proceeds to proxy forwarding.

 ---

 ## 5. Request Lifecycle